markh2016/AVR-gcc-Lessons/Lesson1/Notes/Lesson1.md

 The |= operator performs a bitwise OR operation and assigns the result back to DDRD.
 (1 << LED) shifts the value 1 to the left by the number of bits specified by the LED macro, which effectively sets the corresponding bit high.

+## Summaryof what the DDRx register  does

+DDRx register:

+Data Direction Register configures the data direction of port pins.
+These registers are used for determining whether port pins will be used for input or output.
+On writing 1 to a bit in DDRx makes corresponding port pin as output, while writing 0 to a bit in DDRx makes corresponding port pin as input.

+Every port has 3 registers associated with it each one have size of 8 bits.
+Every bit in those registers configures the pins of particular port.
+Bit0 of these registers are associated with Pin0 of the port, Bit1 of these registers are associated with Pin1 of the port, and same as for other bits.

+The three registers available in AVR microcontroller are as follows:

+    DDRx register
+    PORTx register
+    PINx register